Americans overwhelmingly support Medicare drug negotiations, but Biden sees little political boost - WTOP News

 Three-quarters of Americans, or 76%, favor allowing the federal health care program for the elderly to negotiate prices for certain prescription drugs.
 That includes strong majorities of Democrats (86%) and Republicans (66%), according to a new poll from The Associated Press-NORC Center for Public Affairs Research.
 About one in five Americans are neutral on the issue, while 6% outright oppose it.

-But the same poll shows Biden’s approval rating, at 40%, is about where it’s been for the last year.
-Americans are split on how Biden is handling the issue of prescription drug prices — 48% approve, making it a relative strong point for Biden, but 50% disapprove.
+But the poll shows Biden’s approval rating, at 40%, is about where it’s been for the last year.
+Americans are split on how the Democratic president is handling the issue of prescription drug prices — 48% approve, making it a relative strong point for him, but 50% disapprove.

 Seven in 10 Democrats approve of how Biden is handling the issue of prescription drug prices, compared to about a third of independents and about a quarter of Republicans.
 Even so, Republicans are still much more likely to approve of how Biden is handling prescription drug prices than they are to approve of his job efforts overall (8%).